guzzle/guzzle/docs/events.rst

 .. important::

-    Request lifecycle events may be triggered multiple times due to redirects, retries, or reusing a request multiple times.
-Use the ``once()`` method of an event emitter if you only want the event to be triggered once.
+    Excluding the ``end`` event, request lifecycle events may be triggered multiple times due to redirects, retries, or reusing a request multiple times.
+Use the ``once()`` method want the event to be triggered once.
 You can also remove an event listener from an emitter by using the emitter which is provided to the listener.